Pairing(s): Hermione Granger x Draco Malfoy

 Her voice carried the kind of finality that he hoped to avoid when lying in the dark of his bedroom.
 It wasn’t a new tone, exactly, but the words were different.
 They made his stomach churn in discomfort and his heart lurch.

 He should have seen it coming.

-He sat up and licked his lips, refusing to look at her in all of her luscious curves and decadent brown skin that was always warm to touch and overheated for him.
-He could change her mind, put his hand between her legs, roll her over onto her stomach, and play with her the way he knew she liked.
-He could use her the way that made her a body of need and turned off her logical mind for as long as he could keep her hot and bothered.
+He sat up and licked his lips, refusing to look at her in all of her luscious curves and decadent brown skin.
+She was always warm to his touch and overheated for him.
+He could change her mind– put his hand between her legs, roll her over onto her stomach, and play with her the way he knew she liked.
+He could have her until she was just a body of need, her logical mind overwhelmed until he saw fit to let her think again.

 It was the way that he’d been staving off this conversation for weeks, if not months.
 She’d let him slide in between her work, his job, pleasure, stress, and having it out with her best friends about him.
 He was certain that the argument had given him a solid week of reprieve from this, but all good things had to come to an end.

 To try and prolong it any further would be an insult to her and everything they had together.